 Landowners can override the terms of the base lease and insert landowner-friendly terms by using an addendum to the lease.
 Customized lease provisions may include dozens of protective provisions, some fairly obscure and arcane.
 Included in this article are a brief description of some of these clauses, and a few sample clauses, below.

-NOTICE: However, these materials are provided for general information only.
-They do not establish an attorney client-client relationship, and because the facts of your particular case are unique to you, you should not necessarily rely on any cookie-cutter provision found online that may not be the best fit for your situation, or that could become outdated due to changes in the law or in the oil and gas industry.
+NOTICE: These materials are provided for general information only.
+They do not establish an attorney client-client relationship.
+You should not necessarily rely on any cookie-cutter provision found online that may not be the best fit for your situation.
+They may also become outdated due to changes in the law or in the oil and gas industry.
+For example, one evolving area of oil and gas practice at present is the development of new technology for the extraction of lithium from wastewater.
+This may substantially change the wording in many different oil and gas lease clauses.

 Increase in Real Property Taxes and Agricultural Programs

-Many landowners who use their property for agricultural purposes receive important benefits from both Ohio and Federal programs, which can be quite significant depending upon the size of the parcel at issue.
-Three of the most well-known programs are the Current Agricultural Use Value program through Ohio, and the Conservation Reserve Program and the Conservation Reserve Enhancement Program administered by the USDA.
-In the event that an oil and gas lease deprives the landowner of the ability to access these programs, the driller can agree to compensate the landowner for the loss in revenue.
+Many landowners who use their property for agricultural purposes receive important benefits from both Ohio and Federal programs.
+These tax benefits can be quite significant depending upon the size of the parcel at issue.
+Three of the most well-known programs are the Current Agricultural Use Value program through Ohio, the Conservation Reserve Program, and the Conservation Reserve Enhancement Program administered by the USDA.
+If you lose access to these programs due to drilling, the driller can agree to compensate you for the loss.

 Sample clause: